pj-dev9106/vest_challenge/README.md

 runs periodically (via cron) and performs the ingestion flow:

 1. Scans `/sftp/inbox` for new `*.csv` (format1) and `*.txt` (format2) files
-2. For each file, executes the Dockerized ingestion command:
+2. For each file, ingestion is run *inside Docker*:

 ```bash
 docker run --rm \